 “Think about everything that is in the frame just like a painter would do,” says Mellars.
 “What’s on the top edge, what’s on the bottom edge, what’s on the right edge, what’s on the left edge, and what’s in the middle … How is the composition?
 Is it cluttered?
 Is it too empty?”

-By moving your lens even subtly to the left or the right, a little up or down, you can find things in the background that look good and crop out objects that would take away from the composition.
+By moving your lens (or laptop) even subtly to the left or the right, or a little up or down, you can find things in the background that look good and crop out objects that would take away from the composition.

 Find your best angle